 - It teaches how to be calm amid chaos

-In every stage of the game – opening, middle game and end game – the player has to concentrate to achieve the most effective position for purposes of attack and defense.
-The player should avoid any form of distraction that may result to playing mechanically and without a clear strategical or tactical objective.
-The lack of a coherent strategical or tactical goal often results to immediate loss.
+In every stage of the game – opening, middle game and endgame – the player has to concentrate to achieve the most effective position for purposes of attack and defense.
+The player should avoid any form of distraction that may result in playing mechanically and without a clear strategical or tactical objective.
+The lack of a coherent strategical or tactical goal often results in an immediate loss.
 Often times, the lack of concentration makes the player to play the “book moves” and thereafter gets lost in complications.
 It is at this time, the player begins to lift pieces after pieces without a known purpose and thereafter prays that the opponent makes a mistake.
-If that opponents mistake fails to come, the player who lacks concentration would be lucky to escape with a draw.
+If that opponent's mistake fails to come, the player who lacks concentration would be lucky to escape with a draw.

 A chess player has to continually focus and meditate on each and every move that is being made on the chessboard.
 The player has to correctly “guess” the opponent’s true intention.
 Chess is a game of skill.
 It is not a game of chance.
 In order to subdue the enemy, it is necessary to know the enemy.
 In a chess game, players sit for a long period of time, sometimes hours in tournaments, to complete a game.
 In this kind of situation, the player’s ability to focus for long periods of time is developed.

 A player who has the ability to focus depending on the time allotted is often the most successful.
 Successful chess players have developed that innate ability and patience to stare at the chessboard and calculate the most effective series of moves but without wasting precious time.
 They may be seen walking on the hallways but their minds are always focused on the game.